PCF Learned Sort: a Learning Augmented Sort Algorithm with $O(n \log\log n)$ Expected Complexity: Introduction

 \section{Introduction}

-The sorting algorithm is one of the most important computer algorithms and has been studied for a long time.
-Recently, a novel sorting method called Learned Sort has been proposed~\cite{kraska2021sagedb}.
-Learned Sort uses a model that predicts the cumulative density function (CDF) to predict the position of each element in the sorted array, and then uses this prediction to quickly sort the array.
-Experimental results show that Learned Sort is faster than classical sorting algorithms, including highly tuned counting-based sorting algorithms, comparison sorting algorithms, and hybrid sorting algorithms.
+Sorting is one of the most fundamental algorithms in computer science and has been extensively studied for many years.
+Recently, a novel sorting method called Learned Sort has been proposed~\citep{kraska2021sagedb}.
+In Learned Sort, a machine learning model is trained to estimate the distribution of elements in the input array, specifically, the cumulative distribution function (CDF).
+The model's predictions are then used to rearrange the elements, followed by a minor refinement step to complete the sorting process.
+Empirical results show that Learned Sort is faster than classical sorting algorithms, including highly optimized counting-based sorting algorithms, comparison sorting algorithms, and hybrid sorting algorithms.

-On the other hand, there are few theoretical guarantees about the computational complexity of Learned Sort.
-The first proposed Learned Sort algorithm~\cite{kraska2021sagedb} has a best-case complexity of $\mathcal{O}(n)$, but its expected or worst-case complexity isn't discussed.
-The more efficient Learned Sort algorithms proposed later~\cite{kristo2020case, kristo2021defeating} also have $\mathcal{O}(n)$ best-case complexity, but $\mathcal{O}(n^2)$ worst-case complexity (or $\mathcal{O}(n \log n)$ with some modifications).
-The goal of this paper is to provide a Learned Sort that is theoretically guaranteed to be computationally efficient.
+On the other hand, there are few theoretical guarantees regarding the computational complexity of Learned Sort.
+The first proposed Learned Sort algorithm~\citep{kraska2021sagedb} has a best-case complexity of $\mathcal{O}(n)$, but its expected or worst-case complexity is not discussed.
+The more efficient Learned Sort algorithms proposed later~\citep{kristo2020case, kristo2021defeating} also have $\mathcal{O}(n)$ best-case complexity, but $\mathcal{O}(n^2)$ worst-case complexity (or $\mathcal{O}(n \log n)$ with some modifications).
+The goal of this paper is to develop a Learned Sort that is theoretically guaranteed to be computationally efficient.

-We propose PCF Learned Sort, which can sort with expected complexity $\mathcal{O}(n\log\log n)$ under mild assumptions on the data distribution.
-Furthermore, we prove that PCF Learned Sort can sort with worst-case computational complexity $\mathcal{O}(n\log n)$.
-Then, we experimentally confirmed that our Learned Sort can sort with the average complexity of $\mathcal{O}(n\log\log n)$ on both synthetic and real datasets.
+We propose Piecewise Constant Function (PCF) Learned Sort, which can sort with an expected complexity $\mathcal{O}(n\log\log n)$ under mild assumptions on the data distribution.
+In addition, we show that PCF Learned Sort admits a worst-case complexity guarantee that depends on the choice of the internal sorting algorithm.
+For instance, if MergeSort---whose worst-case complexity is $\mathcal{O}(n\log n)$---is used, then the worst-case complexity of PCF Learned Sort is $\mathcal{O}(n\log n)$.
+If we instead use the algorithm by \citet{han2020sorting}, which has a worst-case complexity of $\mathcal{O}(n\sqrt{\log n})$, then the worst-case complexity of PCF Learned Sort becomes $\mathcal{O}(n\sqrt{\log n})$.
+We then empirically confirm that our Learned Sort can sort with a complexity of $\mathcal{O}(n\log\log n)$ on both synthetic and real datasets.

-In \cref{sec: related word}, we first present related work.
-Then, in \cref{sec: methods}, we introduce our PCF Learned Sort and give the theorems and brief explanations of their proofs that guarantee its computational complexity.
-Then, in \cref{sec: experiments}, we verify our theorems experimentally.
-We then discuss the limitations and possible future work in \cref{sec: limitation}.
-Finally, in \cref{sec: conclusion}, we summarize our results and conclusions.